-First-years are not permitted to have cars on campus.
-Sophomores, Juniors, and Seniors may purchase a parking permit for a nominal fee.
-Public transportation options are readily accessible via the Santa Clara Transit Center located directly across from the main entrance of Santa Clara.
-(Cal Train, Bus system; etc.) This includes a free shuttle, which departs every 15-minutes and stops at: the San Jose Earthquake's soccer stadium, In-n-out and the San Jose International Airport.
+First-year students are not permitted to have cars on campus.
+Sophomores, juniors, and seniors may purchase a parking permit for a nominal fee.
+Public transportation options are readily accessible via the Santa Clara Transit Center located directly across from the main entrance of Santa Clara, including CalTrain and the Santa Clara VTA bus system.
+This includes a free shuttle, which departs every 15 minutes and stops at Avaya Stadium (home of the San Jose Earthquakes), In-N-Out, and the San Jose International Airport.
 Zipcar is available for student use, as well as Zagster, our student and faculty bike share program.

 Is housing guaranteed all four years?

-Living on campus is not required.
-Although housing is not guaranteed, campus housing is always available if the housing deposit is submitted on time.
-SCU's housing is made up of 8 Residential Learning Communities (RLCs) with several halls reserved for upperclassmen, including our luxurious University Villas for Juniors and Seniors.
+Starting with the Class of 2024, living on campus is required for the first and second year at the University, unless the student has been approved for an exception.
+SCU's housing is made up of 8 Residential Learning Communities (RLCs) with several halls reserved for upperclassmen, including our luxurious University Villas for juniors and seniors.
 Additionally, Neighborhood Units owned and managed by the University are available for Sophomores and older, found within a 1-4 block radius around campus.
 Housing is available for all four years.
 All students, including commuter students, are able to participate in RLC programming.
 Numerous off-campus housing opportunities are also available in the immediate area.
 Check out the SCU Housing webpage for more information.

 How many students live on campus?